UreaLaden/song_app/README.md

 ## Background
 This course project is designed to help you practice using your skills.
 Each week, you will learn important concepts.
 Then, you will apply these concepts to build an amazing course project over the next seven weeks.
-What�s more, this project will have a Graphical User Interface (GUI) instead of using the console.
+This project will have a Graphical User Interface (GUI) instead of using the console.
 This course project has two parts.
 For the first couple of weeks, you will create a basic GUI and learn how to work with GUI controls while practicing basic programming concepts.